LoganEStack/cs_compendium/README.md

 	-   Post-Order (LRX)
 	-   Level Order: Visit all nodes left to right, level by level

--   [**Binary Tree:**](https://www.geeksforgeeks.org/binary-tree-data-structure/?ref=lbp)  A structure where each node has at most 2 children.
+-   [**Binary Tree:**](https://www.geeksforgeeks.org/binary-tree-data-structure/?ref=lbp)  A structure where each node has **at most** 2 children.
 Typical functions include insert, remove, search, and traverse.
 Auxiliary operations include find height of tree, find level of a node, find size of entire tree.
+Having at most 3 children would make a ternary tree; the term is just to describe the number of children of a tree.

 -   [**Binary Search Tree:**](https://www.geeksforgeeks.org/binary-search-tree-data-structure/?ref=shm) A structure where each parent has at most two children and all left nodes are smaller whilst all right nodes are greater.
 Binary Search Trees are not inherently self-balancing, (restructuring after each insertion/deletion to maintain a roughly equal level on both sides of the tree).
 An unbalanced tree could make operations go from O(log n) to O(n) as you’re effectively navigating your entire data set to get to the bottom of the tree.